Ever wonder what you’d do with $500,000 in your account?

 The average monthly net profit is easy to calculate; just add all the net profit figures from each of the past 12 months and divide by 12.

 We normally use a 12-month pricing period to give a more accurate outlook of a business’s financial performance.
+You can also use a financial model template to help you determine this.
 Occasionally, we use a shorter pricing period to capture a business’s recent growth, but 12 months is the recommended standard.

 Working out the average net profit is straightforward, but what about the multiple?